digicatapult/sqnc-documentation/docs/l3/api_flow.md

 }
 ```

-When Member B is ready for `demand_b` to exist on the blockchain, they send a `POST request to /v1/demandB/{demandBId}/creation`.
+When Member B is ready for `demand_b` to exist on the blockchain, they send a `POST /v1/demandB/{demandBId}/creation`.

 Response:
 ```